1f1n/Dragon/README.md

 </h1>
 <p>Scrape the top 100 traders of Solana tokens to receive their PnL, winrate and more data.</p>
 <p>
+1. Load `data/Solana/TopTraders/tokens.txt` with contract addresses.<br>
-1. Enter the amount of threads you'd like to use.<br>
+2. Enter the amount of threads you'd like to use.<br>
-2. Receive your top traders data.
+3. Receive your top traders data.
 </p>

 <h1 align="left">